 Small Business Appearance: Another benefit of the merger is that it combines the design of a Fan Page and a Places Page, which is especially useful for businesses with only one physical location.
 A little map of your business's physical location, for example, appears at the top of your newly merged Page, providing consumers with a quick and easy idea of how to get to where you're located.
 In addition, your address, phone number, website, and hours are now prominently displayed at the top of the Page.

-Cons to Merge Two Facebook Groups
+Cons of Merge Two Facebook Groups

 Appearance for Medium to Large Firms: While the appearance of this amalgamated Page is not in any way unattractive, it does have a disadvantage for most businesses.
 It is not suggested that you consolidate your Facebook presence if you are a significant business owner, especially with multiple locations.
 Due to the heart of their industry, most businesses do not make sense to merge.